search

 The first market to open among major countries

-Trading volume is low, making spreads prone to widening
+Trading volume is low, so spreads tend to widen

 The market is prone to sudden fluctuations